coreinfrastructure/best-practices-badge/doc/implementation.md

    It may *run* on proprietary software; portability improvements welcome.
    It's also fine if it can use proprietary services, as long as it can *run* without them.
-3. Support users of modern widely-used web browsers, including Chrome, Firefox, Safari, and Internet Explorer version 10 and up.
+3. Support users of modern widely used web browsers, including Chrome, Firefox, Safari, and Internet Explorer version 10 and up.
    We expect Internet Explorer pre-10 users will use a different browser.
 4. NOT require Javascript to be enabled on the web browser (some